rewitt94/CV/README.md

 # Ricky Hewitt

-Hello prospective employers!
-I'm a Junior Developer.
+To cut to the chase, I'm a Junior Developer.

 ## Coding